 It may not be an emergency, but when you (or a child over the age of six months) need help with a minor medical problem, the CRMC Walk-In Clinic is here to help.
-Patients are treated on a first-come, first-served basis with minimal wait times and you can simply walk right in, no appointment needed.
+Patients are treated on a first-come, first-served basis with minimal wait times and you can simply walk right in.
+No appointment is needed, however, due to COVID-19 precautions, we are accepting appointments and allowing patients to wait in their vehicles until the nurse is ready to take them back to the exam room.
+Simply call ahead to make an appointment and call to alert them you are there once you arrive at the clinic.

 In the event of a life-threatening emergency, please call 911.

-The Medical Director at the Walk-In Clinic is Debra Lister, MD, an emergency medicine physician who also heads the CRMC Telemedicine Program.
-Other staff include physician assistants (PAs), nurse practitioners (NPs) and licensed nurses.
+The Medical Director at the Walk-In Clinic is Jeffrey Winge, MD, an emergency medicine physician who also heads the Emergency Department at CRMC.
+Other clinical staff includes physician assistants (PAs), nurse practitioners (NPs), and licensed nurses.

 The Walk-In Clinic accepts most health plans, cash, personal checks, American Express, Discover, MasterCard and Visa.